umd-db/cmsc424-fall2024/project1/README.md

 The queries that we want you to write can be found as comments in the `queries.py` file.
 Your answers (i.e., SQL queries) should be added to this same `queries.py` file.
 A simple query is provided for the first answer to show you how it works.
 You are also provided with a Python file `SQLTesting.py` for printing your answers.
 The `SQLTesting.py` file essentially compares the answers of your queries with the correct answers present in `answers.py`.

-- We recommend that you use `psql` to design your queries, and then paste the queries to the `queries.py` file, and confirm it works.
+- We recommend that you use `psql flights` to design your queries, and then paste the queries to the `queries.py` file, and confirm it works.

 - SQLTesting takes quite a few options: use `python SQLTesting.py -h` to see the options.